Spruce family planning

 The Place Where You Go to Listen

-At some point in the recent past I realized that daylight has a different sound than night does.
+A few years ago, I realized that daylight has a different sound than night does.
 Not the usual distinctions, like birdsong, crickets, traffic.
-When the sun rises, I hear a difference in the world, a tone — very, very subtle — with more vibrance in sunlight than the velvety sound of night.
+When the sun rises, I hear a difference in the world.
+A tone, very subtle, with more vibrance in sunlight than the velvety sound of night.
+I haven’t found an explanation for

 The Place Where You Go to Listen Read More »

-There is a great mystery on this journey: the fact that I seem to choose some places to go, and that others call me to come.
+There is a great mystery on this journey: that I seem to choose some places to go, and that others call me to come.
 Alaska called.
-Before leaving home in 2011, I never gave any thought to going to Alaska.
-In the mayhem of leaving I barely gave thought to where I was
+Before leaving home, I gave little thought to going to Alaska.
+In the mayhem of leaving, I barely gave thought to where I was going once I pulled out

 In love in Homer, Alaska